telerik/kendo-vscode-extensions/src/extension/README.md

-# Kendo UI VS Code Template Wizard
+# Kendo UI Template Wizard for Visual Studio Code

 ## Instruction To Use